 1. A full redesign

-After similar iPhone 6 and 6s generations, a full redesign is expected for the iPhone 7.
+After similar iPhone 6 and 6s generations, a complete redesign is expected for the iPhone 7.

-Update: The Wall Street Journal reports that Apple is breaking away from the pattern of overhauling the iPhone design every 2 years and will instead focus on minor changes detailed below, in preparation for the iPhone’s 10th year anniversary in 2017.
+Update: The Wall Street Journal reports that Apple is breaking away from the pattern of overhauling the iPhone design every two years and will instead focus on minor changes detailed below, in preparation for the iPhone’s 10th anniversary in 2017.

 2. No headphone jack

-Although it’s still too early to know which direction Apple will take with the redesign, analysts are predicting a thinner than ever model perhaps through the removal of the 3.5mm headphone jack.
+Although it’s still too early to know which direction Apple will take with the redesign, analysts predict a thinner than ever model, perhaps through removing the 3.5mm headphone jack.

 3. Bluetooth earphones

-Without a headphone jack, rumors are flying about the potential for Apple to release a new set of wireless Bluetooth earphones.
+Without a headphone jack, rumors fly about the potential for Apple to release a new set of wireless Bluetooth earphones.